breinbaas/ahnextractor/README.md

 # What it is

 The AHNExtractor is able to extract AHN data (height data for The Netherlands) based on a given polyline.
-The code is a rewrite of the [original code](https://github.com/viktor-platform/sample-ahn-profile) but with some extra functionality like x, y, z output and (hopefully?)
-AHN2 / AHN3 choices. **Note that the changes are expected mid 2022 where AHN2 and AHN3 data might be moved to another server and AHN4 will become available**.
+The code is a rewrite of the [original code](https://github.com/viktor-platform/sample-ahn-profile) but with some extra functionality like x, y, z output and AHN2 / AHN3 choices. **Note that the changes are expected mid 2022 where AHN2 and AHN3 data might be moved to another server and AHN4 will become available**.

 ## Sample code AHN3